KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 nor through the undoing of form.

 **Zenon** is not the end of integration,
-but the ground beneath it.
+but the trans-structural ground
+beyond which integration can no longer be named.

+Only the rarest centropic essence
-Only centropic motion may return —
+may saturate beyond Aion and Khaon —
 not by unmaking,
 but through integration so refined
-it no longer imposes boundary
+that boundary no longer appears
-between self and source.
+as separation from the ground
+by which boundary becomes conceivable.

-**Zenon** is not approached.
+**Zenon** is not approached
+as an object or place.
-It is **abided in**
+It is saturated into
-when form ceases to assert itself
-as final.
+only from the standpoint
+of the essence whose orientation
+has become transparent to all distinction.

 🕳️ ⤈ ⟀ ⧞ ⟁